jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 (4) If 3 or more territorial authorities are considering whether or not to establish or amend a joint WSCCO, a joint arrangement, or a joint local government arrangement, some (but not all) of the territorial authorities may use a joint committee to perform the tasks listed in subsection (1).

 ### 67 Ability to conditionally approve amending long-term plan
-(1) This section applies if, for the purpose of establishing, joining, or amending a joint WSCCO, a joint arrangement, or a joint local government arrangement under section 137 of the LGA2002, a territorial authority is required to—
+(1) This section applies if, for the purpose of establishing, joining, or amending a joint WSCCO, a joint arrangement, or a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025, a territorial authority is required to—
   (a) amend its long-term plan; or
   (b) provide for the joint WSCCO, the joint arrangement, or the joint local government arrangement when adopting its long-term plan.
 (2) The authority may approve the amendment or the adoption conditional on the other territorial authorities that are to be parties to the joint WSCCO, the joint arrangement, or the joint local government arrangement—